-If it succeeds, and lists the databases declared in your global Hive metastore, your Hive installation is correctly set up for Data Science Studio to use it.
+If it succeeds, and lists the databases declared in your global Hive metastore, your Hive installation is correctly set up for DSS to use it.

-Data Science Studio checks for Hadoop connectivity at installation time, and automatically configures Hadoop integration if possible.
-You have nothing more to do in this case.
+If your Hadoop cluster does not have security (Kerberos) enabled, DSS automatically checks for Hadoop connectivity at installation time, and automatically configures Hadoop integration if possible.
+You don’t need to perform the